Principal’s Message

 In addition to teaching the Korean language, we teach the culture and history of Korea as well.
 We work to teach students things that they should know as Koreans, whether that be culture, history, or current events.
 Every year, we have a Lunar New Year Festival to celebrate the new year and a Harvest Day (Chuseok) Celebration to learn how to make Songpyeon, and we also have a very popular class where students can learn how to make Kimchee with the help of parent volunteers.

-Even with all these programs that we have, we are still working to look for more ways to teach people about Korea and ways to improve our already existing classes.
+We are working to look for more ways to teach people about Korea and ways to improve our already existing classes.
 We are always evolving and changing, and we will always strive to become better.
 We hope for your continued interest and support in our school.

 – Principal, Young S. Kim